What you need to know about menopause

 CAMs are not well researched, and the studies that have been done tend to look only at vasomotor symptoms such as hot flashes, flushing and night sweats, explained Shandro.

 In Yuksel’s estimation, hormone therapy is the most effective treatment for menopause symptoms, especially for hot flashes and night sweats, and it can also help with sleep, she said.
-For perimenopause, some studies have shown benefit in mood improvements.
+For perimenopause, some studies have shown benefits in mood improvements.

 Current menopause guidelines recommend hormone therapy for symptomatic women under 60 years of age or within 10 years of entering menopause.

-The treatment uses estrogen and progesterone: estrogen is used to help with the menopausal symptoms.
-If used alone, it can build up the lining of the uterus and put a woman at risk of uterine cancer.
+The treatment uses estrogen – used to help with menopausal symptoms – and progesterone.
+If estrogen is used alone, it can build up the lining of the uterus and put a woman at risk of uterine cancer.

-The progesterone is added to counteract the effects of the estrogen on the uterine lining and reduce the risk of uterine cancer.
-In women who have had a hysterectomy, estrogen can be used by itself.
+Progesterone is added to counteract the effects of estrogen on the uterine lining and reduce the risk of uterine cancer.
+However, estrogen can be used in women who have had a hysterectomy.

 Yuksel admits hormone therapy may not be an option for women with a strong family history of breast cancer or if they have had a blood clot in the past.
 Alternative treatment options include non-hormonal prescription medications.
 She suggests women talk to their physician or health-care provider to determine which option is best.

-Lifestyle measures such as cooling and avoiding triggers, quitting smoking, exercise, weight loss, mindfulness and cognitive behavioural therapy can also help women dealing with symptoms.
+Lifestyle measures such as cooling and avoiding triggers, quitting smoking, exercise, weight loss, mindfulness and cognitive behavioural therapy can also help women deal with symptoms.

 According to the Canadian Women’s Health Network, the experience of menopause can vary across cultures, depending partly on how it is perceived.
 In Japan, for example, women report fewer hot flashes, while Greek women report more.
-Thai women have more headaches, Scottish women report fewer severe symptoms and Mayan women report no symptoms at all.
+Thai women have more headaches, Scottish women report fewer severe symptoms, and Mayan women report no symptoms at all.

 One study in the journal BMC Women’s Health notes that because women in Islamic and African societies no longer have to observe strict gender roles, they “appear to have lower reporting of symptoms, possibly due to the positive role changes associated with the menopausal transition.”